Sacoglossa: Use of ingested cellular material

 The sacoglossans can use the chloroplasts of the algae on which they feed, which they keep alive for hours to months after their ingestion.
-They maintain the cells and metabolise the photosynthetic products; this process is termed kleptoplasty, and the sacoglossans are the only animals to employ it; some ciliates and foramanifera (protists) also employ the strategy.
+They maintain the cells and metabolise the photosynthetic products; this process is termed kleptoplasty, and the sacoglossans are the only animals to employ it; some ciliates and foraminifera (protists) also employ the strategy.
 Sacoglossans have been known to survive for months living solely on the photosynthetic products of their acquired plastids.
 This process is somewhat mystifying, as the upkeep of chloroplasts usually requires interaction with genes encoded in the plant cell nucleus.
 This seems to suggest that the genes have been laterally transferred from algae to the animals.
 DNA amplification experiments on Elysia chlorotica adults and eggs using Vaucheria litorea derived primers revealed the presence of psbO, an algal nuclear gene.
 These results were likely an artefact, as most recent results based on transcriptomic analysis and sequencing of genomic DNA from the slug's eggs reject the hypothesis that lateral gene transfer supports kleptoplast longevity.
 Sacoglossans are able to choose which method of feeding they use.
 The switch from active feeding to photosynthesis in sacoglossans is triggered by the shortage of food resources, and typically not preferred.
 If food is readily available, the animal will actively consume it.
 Starvation periods (with photosynthesis and no active feeding) vary between species of sacoglossans from less than a week to over four months, and photosynthesis is used as a last-resort mechanism to avoid mortality.
 Another unclear step in the process is how the chloroplasts are protected from digestion, and how they adapt to their new position in animal cells without the membranes that would control their environment in the algae.

 However it is achieved, kleptoplasty is an important strategy for many genera of Placobranchacea.
 One species of Elysia feeds on a seasonally calcifying alga.
 Because it is unable to penetrate the calcified cell walls, the animal can only feed for part of the year, relying on the ingested chloroplasts to survive whilst the foodstuff is calcified, until later in the season when the calcification is lost and the grazing can continue.

 Sacoglossans can also use antiherbivory compounds produced by their algal foodstuffs to deter their own would-be predators, in a process termed kleptochemistry.
 This may be achieved by converting algal metabolites to toxins, or by using algal pigments for camouflage in a process termed nutritional homochromy.